Dimasdanz/sistem-kendali-pintu/README.md

  1. Push Button on A1
  1. Magnetic Sensor on A0
  1. LCD on A4 and A5
- 1. Install the app on your Android
- 1. Login as Admin
+ 1. Install the app on your Android, and Login as Admin

 ###How it works:
  1. Once you have user and password on the server